huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 image = pipeline(prompt=prompt, image=init_image, mask_image=mask_image, generator=generator).images[0]
 ```

-### Kandinsky 2.2
+### Kandinsky 2.2 Inpainting

-The Kandinsky model family is similar to SDXL in the sense that it uses two models; the image prior model generates image embeddings, and the diffusion model uses these embeddings to generate images.
+The Kandinsky model family is similar to SDXL because it uses two models as well; the image prior model creates image embeddings, and the diffusion model generates images from them.
 You can load the image prior and diffusion model separately, but the easiest way to use Kandinsky 2.2 is to load it into the [`AutoPipelineForInpainting`] class which uses the [`KandinskyV22InpaintCombinedPipeline`] under the hood.

 ```py
 import torch